Everyone loves to hate acronyms. Learn Improv’s acronym for every offer is LACE. Listen, Accept, Commit, Expand.

-Many learners can readily associate with “yes”, “yes, and”, “rules of improv”, “No blocking” etc. Variations of these pithy aphorisms are the historic building blocks of improv comedy.
-These concepts are essential and not just pithy aphorisms to be thrown away for some new acronym.
-However I have run into limitations to these “rules” so many times over the decades that Learn Improv has developed and even more deconstructed approach.
+Many learners can readily associate with the concepts of “yes”, “yes, and”, “no wimping”, “No blocking”, “rules of improv”, etc. These concepts are not just pithy aphorisms to be thrown away for some asshole’s new acronym.
+However after decades of teaching, the limitations of these pithy aphorisms can no longer be ignored.

-There will be no acceptance if you are not listening to what your scene partner is giving you.
-Listening is not just about hearing what is being said.
-While this is the most important and common form of listening needed improvisers must be able to listen to words, emotions, physicality and context.
+The Listen in LACE refers to listening beyond words.
+Some players are natural at this.
+For most of us we will start by listening to words and as we grow as players and humans we will listen to more than just words.
+Listening beyond the words includes: emotions, physicality and context.
 If you are hearing the words “I love you” and not the subtext of “I don’t really love you” you are missing a higher level offer.
 If you do not see the environment that your scene partner has created you will walk through it.
-Destroying your scene partners work and much of the magic for audience.
+Destroying your scene partners work and much of the magic for the audience.

 - Your ears.